FREQUENTLY ASKED QUESTIONS

 This depends on many factors, including how clear you are about what you want to get out of therapy, your motivation to change, the intensity and severity of your problems, and the fit between you and your therapist.
 This is why it is important to be open and communicative with your therapist about your goals and reasons for treatment.
 However, most people see benefits in just a few sessions.
 A good therapist will help you determine when it is appropriate to end treatment.

 Looking for a therapist is a little bit like dating.
 You have to put yourself out there and just try different therapists before finding "the one."
 Nonetheless, there are a few tips that might be helpful.
 First, look for a therapist who specializes in the problem you are seeking help for.
-You might consider looking at therapist directories like Psychology Today for specific specialities.
+You might consider looking at therapist directories like Inclusive Therapists, Therapy Den, or Good Therapy for specific specialties.
 However, ultimately, it's important to trust your instincts because, for therapy to be effective, you need to feel like you can trust your therapist.

 Great!
 It's your therapy and your life, so it's important that you be informed.
 Contact me here, and I will do my best to answer any questions you have.